$63 Find Cheap Flights to Houston

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Houston, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 70 days before departure.
+To get a below average price, you should book around 4 weeks before departure, which saves you about 43% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 20 weeks before departure.

 Which is the cheapest airport to fly into in Houston?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Houston is Houston Hobby Airport, with an average flight price of $272.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Houston is Houston Hobby Airport (HOU), with an average flight price of $265.

 Expert advice